 April 20 – April Retort available on this site.

-May 12 – Deadline to submit Oral and Poster papers
+May 1 – Deadline to submit Oral papers.

 June 1 – Presenters of Invited presentations are contacted by email with instructions for the submission of final abstracts.